aleju/face-generator/README.md

 The code of this repository is a modified version of facebook's [eyescream project](https://github.com/facebook/eyescream).
 It does not use the upscaling feature (laplacian pyramid).

-Note: This project is not fully finished yet, but mostly funtional.

 # Example images

 ![Example faces](images/faces.png?raw=true "Example faces")

 Example faces after 1.5 hours of training.

+TODO add better image

 # Requirements